corpyy/cv/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD candidate in Information Science and Technology" institution = "The University of Tokyo" year = 2020
+  course = "PhD candidate in Computer Science" institution = "The University of Tokyo"

 [[education.courses]]
-  course = "MSc in Information Science and Technology" institution = "The University of Tokyo" year = 2015
+  course = "MSc in Computer Science" institution = "The University of Tokyo" year = 2015